 - Creepy Monotone: Necron Lords, on the rare occasions they decide to speak.

 - Deflector Shields: Their vehicles use "Quantum Shielding," which greatly increases the staying power of their vehicles.
-In-game, Quantum Shielding boosts a vehicle's AV on all faces to 13 until it takes a penetrating hit, at which point the effect is lost.
+In-game, Quantum Shielding allows a vehicle with the rule to ignore damage if a D6 roll is lower than the amount of damage incurred.

 - Dem Bones: Thematically the Necrons share much in common with the Undead, only, y'know, robots.